Montainville, Yvelines: Antiquity

 From the 3rd to the 1st century BC, Montainville was in the territory of the Gallic tribe of Carnutes which extended between the Loire and Seine rivers, with two main cities, Autriacum (Chartres) and Genabum (Orléans).

 From the 1st to the 3rd century, the territory was occupied by the Roman Empire.
 Montainville was included in the Provincia lugdunencia or Gaule Lyonnaise in French.
 Gallo-Roman sites were discovered in the 20th century on the plateau between Montainville and Andelu.
 The dig notably revealed the presence of a Roman paved road and a fanum.

 Middle Ages (5th-15th century)

 During the Merovingian and the Carolingian dynasties in the early Middle-Ages, archaeological evidence underlines activities on the site of the Ferme du Fort (Fort farm), increasing after the 9th century.

 In the 12th century, there is a first lord of Montainville.
 But the village depend on the lordship of the nearby town of Maule during some periods.
 In 1234, the independent parish of Montainville is created.

 In 1398, the lordship is in the hands of Simon de Morainvillier.
 Under the seigneury of the Morainvillier, the old castle is turned into a manor house (current Ferme du fort).
-Jean de Morainvillier built an hotel of Château brillant (Châteaubriant) for his son-in-law, at the location of the current town hall.
+Jean de Morainvillier built an hotel of Château brilliant (Châteaubriant) for his son-in-law, at the location of the current town hall.